CuriousOne23/WhenMathPrays/docs/interactive_editor_user_guide.md

 2. **Lock known data first** before exploring variations
 3. **Use primitive gauge** to document exact values for reproducibility
 4. **Use gamma_self gauge** to record critical trajectory waypoints
-5. **Use Shift+Click diagnostic markers** for quick "what-if" exploration without modifying data
+5. **Use Counterfactual Explorer (Shift+Click)** for quick "what-if" analysis without modifying data
-6. **Drag diagnostic X markers** to explore a range of hypothetical values before committing changes
+6. **Drag counterfactual X markers** to explore a range of alternative scenarios before committing changes
 7. **Save frequently** - Each save creates `_modified` version, preserving original
 8. **Save incrementally** - Save after each major change rather than editing many events at once
 9. **Export PNG** with Shift+Click to capture trajectory visualizations for reports